 Adding ribs reinforces thin walls and enhances stiffness without drastically increasing weight.
 External corners should be rounded to minimize stress concentrations and improve the part’s durability.
 Uniform rib placement ensures even load distribution, reducing the risk of warping or failure.

-Design Tip: Avoid using excessive ribbing in non-load-bearing areas, as this can lead to increased material usage and production costs.
+Design Tip: Avoid excessive ribbing in non-load-bearing areas, as this can increase material usage and production costs.

 4. Windows, Holes, and Complex Features

 When designing windows and holes, consider their impact on the part’s strength.
-Sharp edges should be avoided, and larger draft angles may be necessary, especially if the holes are located on the sides of the mold.
+Avoid sharp edges and use larger draft angles, especially when the holes are positioned on the sides of the mold.

 Cost-Saving Tip: Whenever possible, design holes and windows to be cast directly rather than post-machined to reduce lead time and cost.
 However, some features may require post-machining, particularly in high-precision applications.